Flight management system: VNAV

 RTA or required time of arrival allows the VNAV system to target arrival at a particular waypoint at a defined time.
 This is often useful for airport arrival slot scheduling.
 In this case, VNAV regulates the cruise speed or cost index to ensure the RTA is met.

 The first thing the VNAV calculates for the descent is the top of descent point (TOD).
 This is the point where an efficient and comfortable descent begins.
 Normally this will involve an idle descent, but for some aircraft an idle descent is too steep and uncomfortable.
 The FMS calculates the TOD by “flying” the descent backwards from touchdown through the approach and up to cruise.
 It does this using the flight plan, the aircraft flight model and descent winds.
 For airline FMS, this is a very sophisticated and accurate prediction, for simple FMS (on smaller aircraft) it can be determined by a “rule of thumb” such as a 3 degree descent path.

 From the TOD, the VNAV determines a four-dimensional predicted path.
 As the VNAV commands the throttles to idle, the aircraft begins its descent along the VNAV path.
 If either the predicted path is incorrect or the downpath winds different from the predictions, then the aircraft will not perfectly follow the path.
 The aircraft varies the pitch in order to maintain the path.
 Since the throttles are at idle this will modulate the speed.
 Normally the FMS allows the speed to vary within a small band.
-After this, either the throttles advance (if the aircraft is below path) or the FMS requests speed brakes with a message such as “ADD DRAG” (if the aircraft is above path).
+After this, either the throttles advance (if the aircraft is below path) or the FMS requests speed brakes with a message, often "DRAG REQUIRED" (if the aircraft is above path).
+On Airbus aircraft, this message also appears on the PFD and, if the aircraft is extremely high on path, "MORE DRAG" will be displayed.
+On Boeing aircraft, if the aircraft gets too far off the prescribed path, it will switch from VNAV PTH (which follows the calculated path) to VNAV SPD (which descends as fast as possible while maintaining a selected speed, similar to OP DES (open descent) on Airbuses.

 An ideal idle descent, also known as a “green descent” uses the minimum fuel, minimizes pollution (both at high altitude and local to the airport) and minimizes local noise.
 While most modern FMS of large airliners are capable of idle descents, most air traffic control systems cannot handle multiple aircraft each using its own optimum descent path to the airport, at this time.
 Thus the use of idle descents is minimized by Air Traffic Control.